-A migraine attack is very exhausting that typically starts at one part of the brain.
-With time, the site of the pain may move to other parts of the brain as well.
+A attack is very exhausting that typically starts at one part of the brain.
+However, with time, the site of the pain may move to other parts of the brain.

-Different people experience different types of pain in this phase of migraine -
+Different people experience different types of pain in this phase –

 - Ice pick in the head

-The intensity of the pain may increase by day-to-day activities and other concrete activities.
-The duration of the pain can last upto 72 hours for this phase.
+The intensity of the pain may increase through day-to-day activities and other concrete activities.
+The duration of the pain can last up to 72 hours for this phase.